sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

   ```

   ```
-  @here Do not worry about your pair setting up a github today.... we will deal with that tomorrow before we do a pair rotation
+  @here Do not worry about your pair setting up a github today. we will deal with that tomorrow before we do a pair rotation
   ```

   ```
-  @here please make sure you are pairing effectively....
+  @here please make sure you are pairing effectively.
   The easiest way is to use a timebox where you switch driving every 20  minutes. if you are interested in more pairing information: https://stackify.com/pair-programming-styles/